 - With the white varietals Grillo, Inzolia, Catarratto, and Damaschino, they produce Oro Marsala and Ambra Marsala.

 - Robino Marsala is made from the red varietals Nerello Mascalese, Pignatello, and Nero d’Avola.

-Vintners prune the vine stocks in a special way so that the clusters of grapes hang very low.
+Vintners especially prune the vine stocks so that the clusters of grapes hang very low.
 They almost have contact with the ground.
 A roof of leaves functions as a sunshade above the grapes and protects them from too much heat.
 At the same time, it prevents the soil from drying out.
 While this traditional method of growing vines requires hard manual work, it contributes to the high quality of Marsala grapes.

-Starting with the fermentation, the production processes for the various types of Marsala differ slightly.
+Starting with fermentation, the production processes for the various types of Marsala differ slightly.

 After fermenting the wine must to dryness, winemakers fortify Ambra Marsala with neutral brandy.
 Then, they add about one percent of cooked grape must.
 This most, called “Mosto Cotto”, is basically concentrated grape sugar.
 It makes the wine much sweeter and also gives it its typical amber color.

 For Oro Marsala, vintners add “Mistela” instead of Mosto Cotto.
 Mistela is a liquor made from late harvest Grillo grapes and fortified with Brandy.
 It increases the wine’s alcohol content and adds some sweetness, but it doesn’t change its color significantly.

 Finally, Robino Marsala is made by adding grape spirit as well.
 For high-quality wines, this spirit undergoes an aging process of up to five years in oak barrels beforehand.
 Winemakers may not use Mosto Cotto to fortify Robino Marsala.